MedTechChain/tools/README.md

 ```
 sudo chown -R ${USER}:${USER} <PATH_TO_.GENERATED>
 ```
+Another alternative is to run the script as root.

 2. `Explorer not available`: Sometimes Explorer does not work, though the container is running.
 This is because the image is badly design, and we cannot change it, making the container to remain alive even when the server itself dies within the container.
 To fix this, restart the container:
 ```